alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Derivative-risk increases when repeated material appears without citation, without the relevant source-line, or with the source-line replaced by generic, collective, or substitute authorship language.

-Repetition does not become safe because many people repeat it.
+Repetition does not become true because many people repeat it.

 Widespread repetition may increase the need for source-line preservation.